To access training resources please log in.

-Technical Services are the behind-the-scenes activities that a library undertakes to process library materials for the public.
-These activities include ordering library materials, classifying and cataloging those materials, preparing materials for the library shelves, and loaning of library materials.
+Technical Services are the behind-the-scenes activities that a library undertakes to process library materials loaned for the public.
+These activities include ordering, classifying and cataloging, preparing materials for the library shelves, inventory, and weeding.
 Other technical services include the activities related to acquiring donated materials, and repairing and preservation of library materials.To access training guides, links and news please use the staff login and navigate to Technical Services.

 Library collections house a wide variety of materials on many different topics and in many different formats.
 The challenge in making these things available for use by library patrons is letting those patrons know what is in the library collection.
 This is the reason for having a library catalog.

 Cataloging is the process followed by librarians to create the bibliographic record.
 To perform catalog work means to record details about a published item, such as,title, author, publisher, date, physical description, subject headings,edition, and call number.
 A set of standardized rules for cataloging and transcribing information about library materials governs the cataloging process.
 An Assessment evaluation process has been designed by NWLS to fine-tune the comprehension of cataloging procedures.
 Catalog librarians assign subject headings to assist the public in finding materials on a particular subject when an author or title is not known.
 Libraries strive for consistency in subject heading use so that all items with the same subject will be listed together in the library catalog.
 To assist library customers in locating materials within the library, catalogers assign call numbers which are printed on labels that are attached to individual materials.